As much as you want to meet your friend’s new baby, could you also be making things harder? Here are 12 rules to follow when visiting a new mom.

 I’ve also been on the other side as a visitor to fellow new moms—friends and family who’ve given birth.
-Although the main “reason” to visit is to meet the new baby, we forget our task of offering a helping hand.
+Although the main “reason” when visiting a new mom is to meet the new baby, we forget our task of offering a helping hand.

-And sometimes we, as visitors to new moms, don’t know how to help, or don’t want to overstep boundaries or make assumptions.
+And sometimes we don’t know how to help, or don’t want to overstep boundaries or make assumptions.
 Do we do their laundry?
 What kind of food should we bring?
 Does she want us to visit now, or a few weeks later?

-If you’re about to visit a new mom and want to be as helpful as possible, keep in mind these 12 rules:
+If you’re visiting a new mom and want to be as helpful as possible, keep in mind these 12 rules:

 1. Ask for a good time to visit